 Tables- Tables must be concise and cited consecutively using Arabic numerals in the text (Table 1, Table 2...etc.).
 The title of the table should clearly indicate the nature of the contents and sufficient detail should be included in the footnote to facilitate interpretation without reference to the text.
 Use horizontal rules only.

-Table Format – It should be exactly same as below
+Table Format – It should be designed using table tools of MS Word and exactly same as below

 Table 1: It shows ---(12 font size, times new roman, normal, bold)